synic/noun.nvim/README.md

   -- * tab
   -- * win
   scope_chdir = 'global',

+  -- custom chdir function to use (optional)
+  -- if this method returns `true`, then the default method will not be used -- (and obviates `silent_chdir` and `scope_chdir`). return `false` to -- fall back to the default method
+  -- signature: function(path, method) -> bool
+  custom_chdir_fn = nil,

+  -- Function to get current directory
+  -- This is used by `find_pattern_root` to get the directory of the current buffer.
+For buffers like oil.nvim, the -- usual vim.fn.expand will not work, since the it returns a URI instead of a path.
+For buffers like this, you can -- customize how project.nvim obtains the current dir. pattern_get_current_dir_fn = function()
+    return vim.fn.expand("%:p:h", true)
+  end,

   -- Path where project.nvim will store the project history for use in -- telescope